mattsrc/opentx-lua-rssi-histogram/README.md

         {
           column = 1;
           row = 2;
-          only_models = {'Mustang', 'Beaver'};
+          only_models = {"Mustang", "Beaver"};
-          widget = SwitchWidget('sa', {
+          widget = SwitchWidget("sa", {
-          labels = {'NoFlp', 'Flap1', 'Flap2'},
+          labels = {"NoFlp", "Flap1", "Flap2"},
           flags = {0, INVERS, INVERS}
           })
         },
         {
           column = 1;
           row = 2;
-          not_models = {'Mustang', 'Beaver'};
+          not_models = {"Mustang", "Beaver"};
-          widget = ValueWidget('tx-voltage', {label='TxV', decimals=1})
+          widget = ValueWidget("tx-voltage", {label="TxV", decimals=1})
         },
         -- more stuff...
     }

-In the example above, we show a "Flaps" status for the 'Mustang' and 'Beaver' models while showing TX voltage for everyone else.
+In the example above, we show a `Flaps` status for the `Mustang` and `Beaver` models while showing `TxV` for everyone else.
 The idea is that other models we own don't have flaps and it would be better to use the space for something else.

 #### Dynamic Config - Per radio (or model) layouts

-The function `chooseSetup()` returns the layout config.
+The function `chooseSetup()` is called to return a layout config.
 This can simply return a set config or can optionally contain any sort of logic you want.
 Here is a simple script that returns a different config depending on radio model:

     local QX7_Layout = {
       -- stuff